What a Difference a Day Makes (Grey's Anatomy): Plot

-The episode opens to a voice-over by Izzie Stevens (Katherine Heigl).
-She is excited about the wedding of Dr. Meredith Grey (Ellen Pompeo) and Dr. Derek Shepherd (Patrick Dempsey), which she prepared and will take place at the end of the day.
+The episode opens to a voice-over by Izzie Stevens (Katherine Heigl) about how life's biggest moments often come unexpectedly, shaping one's lives in profound ways.

+Izzie is excited about the wedding of Meredith Grey (Ellen Pompeo) and Derek Shepherd (Patrick Dempsey), which she prepared and will take place at the end of the day.
 Stevens, who has been diagnosed with stage IV metastatic cancer in her brain and liver, has just undergone a surgery to remove a tumor.
 She however has hallucinations of Denny Duquette (Jeffrey Dean Morgan), her former deceased fiancé, which she knows means she has another tumor.

-Meanwhile, Dr. Cristina Yang (Sandra Oh) and Dr. Owen Hunt (Kevin McKidd)'s relationship is still strained after Hunt's posttraumatic stress disorder (PTSD) caused him to strangle Yang while they were sleeping.
-Dr. Callie Torres (Sara Ramirez) who has financial difficulties takes extra shifts.
+Meanwhile, Cristina Yang (Sandra Oh) and Owen Hunt (Kevin McKidd)'s relationship is still strained after Hunt's PTSD caused him to strangle Yang while they were sleeping.
+Callie Torres (Sara Ramirez) who has financial difficulties takes extra shifts.
 A group of college students who were going to their graduation arrives in the hospital following a car accident.
-Dr. Arizona Robbins (Jessica Capshaw) tries to know what went wrong the previous night during her date with Callie but she avoids the subject.
+Arizona Robbins (Jessica Capshaw) tries to know what went wrong the previous night during her date with Callie but she avoids the subject.

-When Dr. Bailey (Chandra Wilson) and Derek cannot find any tumor in Izzie's brain from the MRI, they decide to map her brain while she hallucinates and they discover an inoperable tumor.
+When Miranda Bailey (Chandra Wilson) and Derek cannot find any tumor in Izzie's brain from the MRI, they decide to map her brain while she hallucinates and they discover an inoperable tumor.
 Afterwards, Bailey has an idea and shares it with Derek.
 Meredith receives her first solo surgery as wedding gift from Derek.
-The colon surgery is overseen by Dr. Richard Webber (James Pickens, Jr.), which turns out to be successful.
+The colon surgery is overseen by Richard Webber (James Pickens, Jr.), which turns out to be successful.
 Derek tells her Bailey's idea.
 In the meantime, George O'Malley (T. R. Knight) is depressed when all his patients from the car accident die until Hunt tells him one case where he helped has survived.

 Later on, Callie eventually confesses to Arizona why the date didn't go well: they went to an expensive restaurant that she couldn't afford because she has been disowned by her father and now she is broke.
 Arizona tells her they will stay in to eat and they reconcile.

 Meredith tells Bailey and Derek's idea to Izzie: they give her their wedding.
 Yang becomes the maid of honor and Meredith serves as Alex's best man.
 Back at the hospital, Izzie is sad about her hair loss but Alex tells her she doesn't need it to be beautiful.
 The episode concludes with Izzie having shaved her head and telling Denny to leave as she wants to be alone with her husband.